theislab/single-cell-tutorial/README.md

 #### Application notes:

 When using Slingshot in R 3.4.3, you must pull a local copy of slingshot via the github repository and change the `DESCRIPTION` file to say `R>=3.4.3` instead of `R>=3.5.0`.

+### Adapting the pipeline for other datasets:

+The pipeline was designed to be easily adaptable to new datasets.
+However, there are several limitations to the general applicability of the current workflow.
+When adapting the pipeline for your own dataset please take into account the following:

+1.  sparse data formats are not supported by `rpy2` and therefore do not work with any of the integrated R commands.
+Datasets can be turned into a dense format using the code: `adata.X = adata.X.toarray()`

+2. The case study assumes that the input data is count data obtained from a single-cell protocol with UMIs.
+If the input data is read data, then the normalization method should be replaced with another method that includes gene length normalization (e.g., TPM, TMM).